forensicmike/magnet-regex-tips-tricks/index.md

 ## Preamble

-These examples and exercises pertain to the .NET flavor of Regex, which is what we use in Magnet AXIOM.
+These examples and exercises pertain to the .NET flavor of Regex, which is what we use in [Magnet AXIOM](https://www.magnetforensics.com/products/magnet-axiom/) to perform advanced searches and column filters.

 ## Talking Points